Retailers are looking for ways to facilitate online and offline integration and simplify the deployment and management of in-store technology.

 “As experts in touch technology, we learned through research and experience how touch is such a basic human instinct.
 The same goes for in-store.
 Shoppers still want to touch, feel and try the products before buying.

 By taking advantage of these key needs, which can’t be replicated online, retailers can accompany shoppers all the way through their buying journey.”

-By bringing the website or app in-store, retailers are creating an instant omnichannel experience, while extending the value of their current marketing investment, all with very little change to existing content.
+By bringing the website or app in-store, retailers are creating an instant omnichannel experience.

 For many retailers, in-store e-commerce has become a way to improve customer service, facilitate transactions and deliver an integrated technology experience.

 Having a payment option at the point of purchase, instead of directing the customer towards a counter with a long line, can make a difference for the tech-savvy shopper.

 A customer can complete the purchase right from the virtual fitting room or through an interactive terminal while having the item in hand or fresh in their mind, Retailers can instantly add extra options based on loyalty points, shopper behavior, or search history.

 It does not mean store associates are no longer needed.
 It adds to their role, giving them time to get from behind the counter to interact with the customer, giving advice, checking the inventory, and improving the customer service.

 The bricks-and-mortar shopping experience is evolving rapidly and changing for the good.